Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Unisolver

 \subsection{PDE-Conditional Transformer}

-We {propose} a conditional Transformer to {adaptively fuse} these deep conditions {embedded from} the equation components, {empowered by} the projections of input observations in decoupled subspaces. \paragraph{Subspace decoupling} We split the hidden inputs along the feature dimension guided by a hyperparameter, the domain-wise condition ratio $\alpha$, which is set to 0.5 by default.
-This ratio determines the subspace for domain-wise conditions with dimension \( d_{\text{domain}} = \lfloor \alpha \cdot d_{\text{feature}} \rfloor \), while the remaining subspace of dimension \( d_{\text{point}} = d_{\text{feature}} - d_{\text{domain}} \) is used by point-wise conditions.
-When combined with multi-head attention \cite{transformer2017nips}, subspace decoupling is equivalent to assigning some heads to learn the impact of domain-wise conditions while others {focusing} on point-wise conditions.
-This leads to improved representation learning for both {categories}, and minimized interference across the subspace.

-\paragraph{Deep condition aggregation} We utilize MLPs to individually project domain-wise conditions and point-wise conditions into the corresponding subspace.
-After projection, domain-wise conditions are repeated along the sequence dimension to match the length of hidden tokens and ensure consistent physical {guiding} along the entire sequence.
-The transformed conditions convey both token-wise and feature-wise information, which {are} then {integrated adaptively} by aggregation functions.
+We {propose} a conditional Transformer to {adaptively fuse} deep PDE conditions which are {embedded from} the complete equation components, into hidden representations of inputs within decoupled subspaces. \paragraph{Subspace decoupling} We evenly split the hidden representations of the inputs along the channel dimension, with one half influenced by domain-wise deep conditions and the other half by point-wise deep conditions.
+In multi-head attention \cite{transformer2017nips}, our proposed subspace decoupling is equivalent to assigning some heads to learn the impact of domain-wise conditions while others {focusing} on point-wise conditions.
+This leads to improved representation learning for both {categories}, and minimized interference between deep PDE conditions from two categories. \paragraph{Deep condition aggregation} We use MLPs to individually project domain-wise and point-wise conditions into corresponding subspaces.
+After projection, domain-wise conditions are repeated along the sequence dimension to match the token sequence length and ensure consistent physical {guiding} throughout the sequence.
+The transformed conditions convey both domain-wise and point-wise information and {are} {integrated adaptively} by aggregation functions.